-The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling the borings, performing Standard Penetration Tests, and obtaining split barrel samples.
+The field exploration to determine the engineering characteristics of the subsurface materials included a reconnaissance of the project site, drilling or hand augering the borings, performing Standard Penetration Tests, and obtaining Split Barrel samples.

-Fifteen soil test borings were drilled at the approximate locations shown on the Boring Location Plan, Plate 1 included in the Illustration Section of this report.
-These borings were drilled to a depth of 15 feet each below the presently existing ground surface.
+Fifteen soil test borings were drilled or hand augured at the approximate locations shown on the Boring Location Plan, Plate 1, included in the Illustration section of this report.
+These borings were drilled or hand augured to depths of 2 to 12 feet below the presently existing ground surface.
 Boring locations were selected by the project geotechnical engineer and established in the field by the drilling crew using normal taping procedures.